Saint Paul & Minnesota Foundation

 - Application Method: Annual competitive application

-- Special Notes: Targets three communities: Native-led/serving organizations, Greater Minnesota, and Twin Cities 7-county metro area
+- Special Notes: Targets three communities: Native-led/serving organisations, Greater Minnesota, and Twin Cities 7-county metro area

 Bush Prize: Minnesota

-- Focus: Honors Minnesota individuals and organizations creating significant community impact
+- Focus: Honours Minnesota individuals and organisations creating significant community impact

 - Application Method: Nomination-based; administered as community grant partner to Bush Foundation